YCl Electride as a Multi-Orbital Correlated Topological Dice Lattice System

+\emph{Conclusion and Outlooks.}--- Our findings establish YCl as the first electride that hosts intrinsic correlated topological phases, opening a new avenue for exploring exotic correlated electrons in electride systems-a realm previously studied only within quantum chemistry.
+Different from early theoretical proposals of topological bands in single-orbital toy dice lattice models where nontrivial topology requires extrinsic symmetry breaking~\cite{Wang2011PRB, Shen2025arXiv}, the correlated topological phase in YCl emerges from its unique intrinsic LOVC effect, which plays the central role behind all interesting physics such as symmetry obstruction, the atomic SOC, the nontrivial band topology and the correlation physics.

-The highly non-uniform Berry curvature within the dice flat band (Fig.~\ref{fig2}, \ref{fig3}) makes it far from resembling the lowest-Landau level - a condition thought to be undesirable for fractional Chern insulator (FCI) ground states~\cite{Jackson2015, Claassen2015PRL, Mera2021PRB, Varjas2022, Ledwith2020PRR}.
-However, recent theoretical advances suggest that Chern bands with high Chern number and non-uniform Berry curvatures may still be vortexable and host FCI ground states when generalized trace conditions of quantum geometric tensors are met~\cite{Ledwith2023PRB, Liu2025PRX}.
-Our finding thus poses an interesting and experimentally relevant open question as to whether the YCl electride can support FCI ground states at certain fractional band fillings.
-On the other hand, since the Berry curvature provides a lower bound for the trace of Fubini-Study quantum metric tensors~\cite{Roy2014PRB}, the gate-tunable high Chern number and giant Berry curvatures of order $10^4 {\AA}^2$ near $\pm K$ indicate prominent quantum metric effects in the dice flat band, which bears rich implications for electron correlation physics~\cite{Kitamura2024PRL, Kudo2025arXiv, Peotta2015, Chen2024PRL} worthy of future investigations.\\
+The highly non-uniform Berry curvature within the flat band (Fig.~\ref{fig2}) makes it far from resembling the lowest-Landau level - a condition thought to be undesirable for fractional Chern insulator (FCI) ground states at fractional band filling~\cite{Jackson2015, Claassen2015PRL, Mera2021PRB, Varjas2022, Ledwith2020PRR}.
+However, recent theoretical advances suggest generalized trace conditions of quantum geometric tensors ~\cite{Ledwith2023PRB, Liu2025PRX}, which hints at possible vortexable bands with non-uniform Berry curvatures and FCI ground states.
+Our finding thus poses an interesting open question as to whether the YCl electride can support FCI states.
+On the other hand, since the Berry curvature provides a lower bound for the trace of Fubini-Study quantum metric tensors~\cite{Roy2014PRB}, the gate-tunable high Chern number and giant Berry curvatures of order $10^4 {\AA}^2$ near $\pm K$ indicate prominent quantum-metric effects, which bears profound implications for electron correlation physics~\cite{Kitamura2024PRL, Kudo2025arXiv, Peotta2015, Chen2024PRL} worthy of future investigations.\\

-\emph{Acknowledgement.} --- The authors thank Akito Daido, Jin-Xin Hu, K. T. Law, Marcel Franz and Hongchao Xie for illuminating discussions.
-We acknowledge the support of NSFC-Young Scientists Fund (No. 12304093, No. 12447158), Guangzhou Basic and Applied Basic Research Scheme (No. 2024A04J4509), and Start-up Fund of HKUST(GZ) through Grant No. G0101000127 and No. G0101000263.
+\emph{Acknowledgement.} --- The authors thank Adrian H. C. Po, Xi Dai, Tingxin Li, Hongchao Xie, Akito Daido, Jin-Xin Hu, K. T. Law, and Marcel Franz for illuminating discussions.
+We acknowledge the support of NSFC-Young Scientists Fund (No.12504194, No. 12304093, No. 12447158), Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2501004), Guangdong Provincial Talents Program 2025D03J0006, Guangzhou Basic and Applied Basic Research Scheme (No. 2024A04J4509), and Start-up Fund of HKUST(GZ) through Grant No. G0101000127 and No. G0101000263.